Lymphedema Awareness Month

-Lymphedema is a chronic condition which often manifests as a build-up of fluid, causing swelling in the arms or legs.
+Lymphedema is a chronic condition that often manifests as a build-up of fluid, causing swelling in the arms or legs.
 There are two types of lymphedema: primary and secondary.
 Primary lymphedema can present at birth or manifest without a known cause.
 According to the National Center for Biotechnology Information, primary lymphedema affects 1 in 100,000 individuals.
 Secondary lymphedema is more common, affecting approximately 1 in 1,000 Americans.
 Secondary lymphedema results from another condition or treatment that damages the lymph nodes or lymph vessels.
-Common causes of secondary lymphedema include, cancer and cancer treatments (i.e. surgery, radiation), trauma, infection and obesity.
+Common causes of secondary lymphedema include cancer and cancer treatments (i.e., surgery, radiation), trauma, infection, and obesity.

-Until recently, the only treatment options available for lymphedema were decompressive massage, compression and wrapping.
-Dr. Russell Ashinoff, director of The Center for Lymphedema Surgery at The Institute for Advanced Reconstruction and Dr. Eric Chang, are among the few physicians in the world offering cutting-edge surgical interventions to treat lymphedema.
+Until recently, the only treatment options for lymphedema were decompressive massage, compression, and wrapping.
+Dr. Russell Ashinoff, director of The Center for Lymphedema Surgery at The Institute for Advanced Reconstruction, and Dr. Eric Chang are among the few physicians in the world offering cutting-edge surgical interventions to treat lymphedema.
 We had the opportunity to sit down with Dr. Russell Ashinoff to discuss some commonly asked questions regarding lymphedema and the treatment options that are available.

 Lymphedema Q&A with Dr. Russell Ashinoff